jharini/booknotes/system-design/system-design-interview/chapter17/README.md

 Here's a high-level overview of the system:
 ![high-level-design](images/high-level-deisgn.png)
  * The load balancer automatically distributes incoming traffic across multiple services.
 A company typically provides a single DNS entry point and internally routes API calls to appropriate services based on URL paths.
- * Location-based service (LBS) - read-heavy, stateless service, responsible for serving read requests for nearby businesses
+ * Location-based service (LBS) - read-heavy, stateless service so its easy to scale horizontally, responsible for serving read requests for nearby businesses, QPS is high especially during peak hours in dense areas.
  * Business service - supports CRUD operations on businesses.
+   - write operations QPS low (create update delete businesses), read operations QPS high during peak hours (view detailed info about businesses).
  * Database cluster - stores business information and replicates it in order to scale reads.
-This leads to some inconsistency for LBS to read business information, which is not an issue for our use-case
+This leads to some inconsistency for LBS to read business information, which is not an issue for our use-case.Uses primary secondary setup where primary handles all the writes and replicates to the multiple replicas which are used for reading.
+Data is first saved to primary and then replicated to replicas - has a small delay which is ok because business info does not need to be updated real time.
- * Scalability of business service and LBS - since both services are stateless, we can easily scale them horizontally
+ * Scalability of business service and LBS - since both services are stateless, we can easily scale them horizontally for peak hour traffic (meal time) and remove for off peak hours (sleep time).
+If system is on cloud, we can setup different regions and availability zones to further improve availability.

 ## Algorithms to fetch nearby businesses
 In real life, one might use a geospatial database, such as Geohash in Redis or Postgres with PostGIS extension.

 Let's explore how these databases work and what other alternative algorithms there are for this type of problem.

-### Two-dimensional search
+### Option1: Two-dimensional search
 The most intuitive and naive approach to solving this problem is to draw a circle around the person and fetch all businesses within the circle's radius:
 ![2d-search](images/2d-search.png)